What is postpartum depression?

 - spending a lot of time researching your or your baby’s health

 You may not be able to control these behaviors.
 If you have symptoms of postpartum OCD that don’t go away within a few weeks, see your doctor.

 Postpartum OCD can be treated with therapy alone or with antidepressant medication.

 Postpartum depression in men

-Estimates say up to 25 percent of fathers have feelings of depression in the first year postpartum.
+Men are less likely to report symptoms of depression, but estimates say up to 25 percent of fathers have feelings of depression in the first year postpartum.
 First-time fathers tend to have a higher level of anxiety in the weeks following a birth.

 Fathers may be at higher risk of postpartum depression if their partner has depression.

 Like new mothers, new fathers need to maintain a nutritious diet, exercise daily, and get plenty of rest.
-If symptoms of depression don’t clear up or are severe, you should see your doctor for a proper diagnosis.
+If your symptoms of depression don’t clear up or are severe, you should see your doctor for a proper diagnosis.